mekhaelt/Vocadian/README.md

 • Clear human speech
 • Background noise including crowds, keyboard typing, fans, or ambient hum

-You can use a preexisting audio file or create your own using the provided `record.py` script:
+You can use a preexisting audio file or create your own using the provided `record.py` script (If using record.py make sure you change the local path to save the recording):

 ```bash
 python record.py